CyanSalt/Sublime-Jedi/README.md

 # Sublime-Jedi

-A Jedi syntax highlight plugin for Sublime Text/TextMate.
+A Jedi syntax highlight plugin for Sublime Text 3.

 Sublime Text/TextMate 的 Jedi 语法高亮插件。

 ![Preview](https://cloud.githubusercontent.com/assets/5101076/22195748/7d07eb00-e184-11e6-8f0e-914aa3fe20bf.png)

+*(Color Scheme: [Boxy Yesterday](https://packagecontrol.io/packages/Boxy%20Theme) and Solarized Dark)*

 **Notice: Sublime-Jedi has two versions now.
 New `sublime-syntax` definition is supported in the latest version of Sublime Text 3, so Sublime-Jedi's major release will not support Sublime Text 2 or TextMate in future.
 You can find the old package at [Sublime-Jedi-Legacy](https://github.com/CyanSalt/Sublime-Jedi-Legacy).
 The new definition has many exciting feature, e.g. inline PHP syntax, so the major release is recommended.**